allegro/allegro.tech/_posts/2016-12-05-deep-learning-for-frame-detection.md

 CNNs are currently used in all state-of-the-art solutions to problems of image classification/segmentation etc.
 If you are interested in this topic we will briefly explain the structure of the CNN and provide description of building blocks applied to construct it, namely:
-- convolutional and [pooling](https://en.wikipedia.org/wiki/Convolutional_neural_network#Pooling_layer) layers, responsible for feature extraction
+- convolutional and [pooling](https://en.wikipedia.org/wiki/Convolutional_neural_network#Pooling_layer) layers, responsible for feature extraction.
 - fully connected layers (along with dropout layer), which perform classification tasks.

 ## How does it work?

 ### Convolution

-Let&rsquo;s illustrate what we mean by convolution in our context on a one dimensional signal
+Let&rsquo;s illustrate what we mean by convolution in our context on a one dimensional signal:

 ```python
 import numpy as np